 11 Church Street, New Paltz, NY | 845-28VEGAN

 New Paltz residents are lucky to have Lagusta times two in the heart of the village.
-Lagusta’s Luscious, opened in 2011 at 25 North Front Street, is where her artful fair trade vegan chocolates are made.
-Commissary! (exclamation point is part of the name, as it should be), just a couple of streets away, is its newer, eat-in sister café.
+Lagusta’s Luscious is where her artful fair trade vegan chocolates are made (you’ll find it listed under the Sweets section toward the end of this post).
+Commissary! (exclamation point is part of the name, as it should be), just a couple of streets away, is its eat-in sister café.

 Commissary! serves a sampling of the gorgeous bonbons and truffles made in Lagusta’s sweets shop, along with an extensive menu of hot and cold specialty coffees, teas, and chocolate drinks.
 Rich homemade nut milks and nondairy whipped cream turn these standard beverages into something special.